 Another vacancy lies between Uranus and Neptune.
 Distances in the solar system are measured in astronomical units or AU, one unit being defined as the mean distance between the Sun and the Earth.
-The orbits of Uranus and Neptune are 11 AU apart, twice the entire distance separating the Sun and Jupiter.
+The orbits of Uranus and Neptune are 11 AU apart, twice the entire distance between the Sun and Jupiter.
 With Uranus’s axis tilted 98 degrees it certainly seems as if something catastrophic occurred in this region.
 Was the axis knocked sideways by a massive asteroid?

 Fragments from the explosions shot out in all directions.
-Those that shot out in roughly the same direction as the orbit of the former planet would have remained at that distance.
+Those that shot out in roughly the same direction as the orbit of a former planet would have remained at that distance.
 Fragments that shot out in other directions would (i) sooner or later have crashed into the Sun or other planets, (ii) been captured by other planets to become their satellites, or (iii) have attained solar orbits of their own.

-The data sent back by the recent Deep Impact and Stardust missions, investigating Tempel 1 and Wild 2 respectively, have been revelatory.
-Contrary to the expectation that the silicate particles amidst the ices would be amorphous, like the dust in interstellar space, it turned out that the silicates were crystalline, indicating subjection to temperatures up to 1,000 ºC.
-Analysis of one such silicate in Wild 2 indicated a cooling rate within the range 10–100° C per hour, in close agreement with the cooling rates of chondrules or asteroidal lava (Leroux et al 2008).
+The data sent back by the Deep Impact and Stardust missions, investigating Tempel 1 and Wild 2 respectively, were revelatory.
+Contrary to the expectation that the silicate particles amidst the ices would be amorphous, like the dust in interstellar space, it turned out that the silicates were crystalline, indicating melting at temperatures up to 1000° C. Analysis of one such silicate in Wild 2 indicated a cooling rate within the range 10–100° C per hour, in close agreement with the cooling rates of chondrules or asteroidal lava (Leroux et al. 2008).
 Carbonates, iron, CAIs and chondrules were also detected.

 ‘Long-period’ comets are those with elliptical orbits that take upwards of 200 years to complete, extending far beyond the observable solar system.
-They too seem not to be fundamentally different from asteroids in composition.
+They too are not fundamentally different from asteroids in composition.
 Their life-times are long in comparison to short-period comets but short in comparison to the presumed age of the solar system.
 They can orbit the Sun at any inclination and are as likely to have a retrograde orbit as a prograde one.
 These characteristics have prompted the hypothesis that the solar system is enclosed by a vast replenishing ‘cloud’ of such comets, known as the ‘Oort cloud’, at a distance too great to permit the hypothesis to be corroborated.

 Irregular moons mostly have a retrograde motion because elliptical orbits are more stable when retrograde.
 However, Saturn’s irregulars, which also travel on elliptical orbits, include a high proportion of prograde satellites.
-It is possible to model the capture of both types (Astakhov et al 2003).
+It is possible to model the capture of both types (Astakhov et al. 2003).
 Size is very variable.
-At 2,700 km diameter, Triton is by far the biggest of Neptune’s satellites, has an inclined but circular orbit, and lies between a group of small inner prograde satellites and several exterior satellites with both prograde and retrograde orbits.
-Density calculations suggest that it consists 30–45% of water ice and 55–70% of rocky material.
+At 2700 km diameter, Triton is by far the biggest of Neptune’s satellites, has an inclined but circular orbit, and lies between a group of small inner prograde satellites and several exterior satellites with both prograde and retrograde orbits.
+Density calculations suggest it consists 30–45% of water ice and 55–70% of rocky material.

-The present solar system offers no mechanism by which moons could be captured, so the thinking is that captures must have taken place early in its history, when there was a much greater likelihood of collisions and near misses (Jewitt et al 2006).
+The present solar system offers no mechanism by which moons could be captured, so the thinking is that captures must have taken place early in its history, when there was a much greater likelihood of collisions and near misses (Jewitt et al. 2006).